 What are apportionments?

 In the United Methodist Church, the vital web of the interactive relationships of connectionalism are funded through apportionments, “a portion meant” for others.
 Apportionments are connectional funds given to allow us to work together to accomplish God’s work in the church and in the world.
-Apportionments are divided into three categories of connectional giving:
+Apportionments are divided into four categories of connectional giving.

 2. Conference

 Conference apportionments are Conference budget funds apportioned to local churches.
 Each year, the Conference Council on Finance and Administration (CF&A) recommends a budget for Annual Conference approval for the coming year, which determines these totals.
-Paying Conference apportionments allows us to:
+Paying Conference apportionments supports:

 • Recruit, educate, credential, nurture and encourage pastors;